How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 Get Started

-Shuttle adds enterprise-grade, PCI-compliant payment infrastructure to Verint-powered contact centres without changes to Verint's recording, analytics, or workforce engagement layer.
-Most deployments go live in under two weeks across multiple PSPs.
+Shuttle adds enterprise-grade, PCI-compliant payment capture to a Verint-powered operation via Twilio, without changes to Verint's recording, analytics, or workforce engagement layer, and across multiple PSPs.

 If you take payments in a contact centre, see how Shuttle works for merchants, or book a discovery call to walk through your specific Verint + CCaaS deployment.